LedgerHQ/developer-portal/_docs/PL/01_readme.md

 ## Introduction

-These pages describe the tool to communicate with Ledger Blue, Nano S and Nano X and manage applications life cycle.
+The Python loader is  tool to communicate with Ledger Blue, Nano S and Nano X and manage applications life cycle.

 It is recommended to install this package in a [Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in your native environment (not a Docker image) to avoid hidapi issues.